Virtual Knowledge Self-Assessment Group Study

 Accreditation

 Completion of a KSA provides participants with 10 certification points towards their ABFM certification requirement.
-In addition, these activities are reviewed and approved for up to 8 Live Prescribed continuing medical education credits by the American Academy of Family Physicians.
+In addition, these activities are reviewed by the American Academy of Family Physicians (AAFP) for Live Prescribed continuing medical education credits.

 Questions